invider/ghoster.mix/man/concept.md

 * the gird is discrete, a ghost/dot/token can't be in-between cells (however, a ghost movement can be animated, so it would not appear jump-teleporting)

+* as a consequence, ghostspace has only integer arithmetics.
+There is no point in fractions in this world.

 * ghost are running concurrently
     * one ghost is running spells until it moves
     * after it yields control to the next ghost etc